KasperSkytte/AutoTax/README.md

 - `typestrains_udb`: Path to the typestrains database file in `.udb` format
 - `denovo_prefix`: A character string which will be the prefix for de novo taxonomy, resulting in e.g. `denovo_s_23` if set to `denovo` (default)
 - `denoise_minsize`: The minimum abundance of each unique input sequence.
 Input sequences with lower abundance than this threshold will be discarded.
 Passed on directly to [UNOISE3](https://drive5.com/usearch/manual/cmd_unoise3.html) during the denoise step.
 Set this to `1` to skip denoising, e.g. if input sequences are already pre-processed, or output from a previous autotax run etc, in which case the pipeline will fail due to 0 sequences output from this step.
+- `usearch_global_threads`: Any `usearch_global` command will be split into smaller separate jobs using GNU parallel as the multithreading implementation in usearch does not scale linearly.
+It's much faster to run many smaller jobs.
+This sets the max number of threads each parallel command will use.
+Increase this if you lack memory.

 # Usage
 Make sure the script is executable with `chmod +x autotax.bash`.